lyft/clutch/docs/development/feature.md

 ##### Component
 Let's update the component.

-Start by removing all the code in `hello-world.tsx`.
-Next, define a functional component for the amiibo lookup by adding the highlighted lines.
+Define a functional component for the amiibo lookup by adding the highlighted lines.

 ```tsx title="{path_to_gateway}/frontend/workflows/amiibo/src/hello-world.tsx"
 import React from "react";